February 14, 2023

 With AWS Athena, you only pay for the queries you run, which can help you save money on infrastructure costs.
 There are no upfront costs or minimum fees.

-Aws Athena: Everything You Need To Know 12
+AWS Athena: Everything You Need to Know 12

 Variety of data formats